openstack-archive/fuel-web/docs/develop/sequence.rst

 to check if all required nodes are available, include puppet agent on them.
 If some nodes are not ready yet, Astute waits for a few seconds and does request again.
 When nodes are booted in target OS,

-Astute uses naily_fact MCollective plugin to post data to a special file /etc/naily.fact on target system.
+Astute uses upload_file MCollective plugin to push data to a special file */etc/astute.yaml* on the target system.
 Data include role and all other variables needed for deployment.
 Then, Astute calls puppetd MCollective plugin to start deployment.
-Puppet is started on nodes, and requests Puppet master for modules and manifests. site.pp on Master node defines one common class for every node.
+Puppet is started on nodes, and requests Puppet master for modules and manifests.
+*site.pp* on Master node defines one common class for every node.
 Accordingly, puppet agent starts its run.
 Modules contain facter extension, which runs before deployment.
-Extension reads facts from /etc/naily.fact placed by mcollective, and extends Facter data with these facts, which can be easily used in Puppet modules.
-Case structure in running class chooses appropriate class to import, based on $role variable, received from /etc/naily.fact.
-It loads and starts to execute.
-All variables from file are available like ordinary facts from Facter.
+Extension reads data from */etc/astute.yaml* placed by mcollective, and extends Facter data with it as a single fact, which is then parsed by *parseyaml* function to create *$::fuel_settings* data structure.
+This structure contains all variables as hash key and supports embedding of other rich structures such as nodes hash or arrays.
+Case structure in running class chooses appropriate class to import, based on *role* and *deployment_mode* variables found in */etc/astute.yaml*.

-It is possible to use the system without Nailgun and Naily: user creates a YAML file with all required data, and calls Astute binary script.
-Script loads data from YAML and instantiates Astute instance the same way as it's instanciated from Naily.